Dominic-wells/Milestone-Project-2/README.md

 - #### Returning Visitor Goals

-1. As a returning visitor I want, to be able to connect the website developer, so that I can ask any questions I may have.
+1. As a returning visitor I want, to be able to connect with the website developer, so that I can ask any questions I may have.

-- I met this by adding a link to my github
+- I met this by adding a link to my GitHub

-2. As a returning visitor I want, to able to view other tools the developer might have made. so that I can explore other tools and programs
+2. As a returning visitor I want, to be able to view other tools the developer might have made. so that I can explore other tools and programs

-- I met this by adding a link to my github
+- I met this by adding a link to my GitHub

-3. As a returning visitor, I want to be able to able to generate my own secure password, so I don't have to think of one myself
+3. As a returning visitor, I want to be able to able to generate my secure password, so I don't have to think of one myself

 - I added copy button to the password generator to allow visitors to quickly copy passwords across devices